Ivana505/art-of-chocolate/README.md

 ### Visitor goals

-Target Audience are all the people who love chocolate and all businesses where chocolate is neccesity and main ingreadient like bakeries and coffee shops.
+Target Audience are all the people who love chocolate.
+Business has a great potential to grow into B2B, where businesses where chocolate is neccesity and main ingreadient like bakeries and coffee shops will be able to purchase high quality products.

-- To
-- To
-- To
-- To
+- To have easy navigation and clear message.
+- To see the insight of the Company and understand quality of the product.
+- For the page to be relevant to what the visitor searched online.
+- For the product to be of a good quality, as presented.
-- To
+- To be able to make purchase easy and quickly.
+- To be able to see Social Media links for further Information and stories about the Company.

 ### User Goals